 To remove the battery, push in the release buttons and pull the battery pack away from the tool.
 To insert the battery, slide the pack into the body of the tool.
 Make sure it latches securely into place.

-WARNING To reduce the risk of injury, always remove battery pack before changing or removing accessories.
+WARNING Always remove battery pack before changing or removing accessories.
 Only use accessories specifically recommended for this tool.
 Others may be hazardous.

 Selecting a Blade